Boolean data type: SQL

-The treatment of boolean values differs between SQL systems.
+The treatment of Boolean values differs between SQL systems.

-For example, in Microsoft SQL Server, boolean value is not supported at all, neither as a standalone data type nor representable as an integer.
-It shows the error message "An expression of non-boolean type specified in a context where a condition is expected" if a column is directly used in the WHERE clause, e.g. SELECT a FROM t WHERE a, while a statement such as SELECT column IS NOT NULL FROM t yields a syntax error.
-The BIT data type, which can only store integers 0 and 1 apart from NULL, is commonly used as a workaround to store Boolean values, but workarounds need to be used such as UPDATE t SET flag = IIF(col IS NOT NULL, 1, 0) WHERE flag = 0 to convert between the integer and boolean expression.
+For example, in Microsoft SQL Server, Boolean value is not supported at all, neither as a standalone data type nor representable as an integer.
+It shows the error message "An expression of non-Boolean type specified in a context where a condition is expected" if a column is directly used in the WHERE clause, e.g. SELECT a FROM t WHERE a, while a statement such as SELECT column IS NOT NULL FROM t yields a syntax error.
+The BIT data type, which can only store integers 0 and 1 apart from NULL, is commonly used as a workaround to store Boolean values, but workarounds need to be used such as UPDATE t SET flag = IIF(col IS NOT NULL, 1, 0) WHERE flag = 0 to convert between the integer and Boolean expression.

-Microsoft Access, which uses the Access Database Engine (ACE/JET), also does not have a boolean data type.
+Microsoft Access, which uses the Access Database Engine (ACE/JET), also does not have a Boolean data type.

 Similar to MS SQL Server, it uses a BIT data type.
 In Access it is known as a Yes/No data type which can have two values; Yes (True) or No (False).

-The BIT data type in Access can also can be represented numerically; True is −1 and False is 0.
-This differs to MS SQL Server in two ways, even though both are Microsoft products:
+The BIT data type in Access can also be represented numerically:

+True is −1 and False is 0.

+This differs from MS SQL Server in two ways, even though both are Microsoft products: